Datadog, Inc.

 Investment Risk Disclosure

-Volatility Risk: With a beta of 1.286, DDOG exhibits higher volatility than the broader market, indicating amplified movements in response to market swings.
-This is corroborated by a significant one-year maximum drawdown of -46.56%, demonstrating substantial downside risk during adverse market conditions.
-Investors should be prepared for considerable price fluctuations.
+Volatility Risk: Based on a beta of 1.286, DDOG exhibits higher volatility than the broader market, indicating it is likely to experience larger price swings.
+The significant 1-year maximum drawdown of -48.62% underscores this risk, highlighting the potential for substantial capital loss during market downturns.

 FAQs